 Port Fairy is a very popular spot for holidaymakers over the Summer period.
 Only 3 and a half hours from Melbourne located at the end of the Great Ocean Road it is teeming with people all through the holiday period.
 With a population of about 3500 (before holidaymakers) this quaint seaside town streets, shops, and beaches are full of people ready to relax and enjoy summer.
 There are plenty of great eateries, from restaurants, pubs to great take away places including Chinese, fish and chips and pizza places.
 There is hardware stores, supermarkets and chemists, but if there is something else you need Warrnambool is only a short drive away.

 The local Surf Life saving club at “Eastern Beach” offers a great patrolled place to swim.
 It is Patrolled between 10 – 6pm Monday to Friday and 10am – 5pm on the weekends.
 It also has a fully licensed restaurant / cafe at the Surf life saving club called Charlie’s on East that is open for breakfast / lunch and snacks.
 We spent our days wandering the beautiful clear beaches.

 We ended many walks along the beach at Charlie’s getting an icypole for the way home.

-Port fairy also has a great Golf Course situated right on the dunes of Port Fairy, on Woodbine Road.
+It also has a great Golf Course situated right on the dunes, on Woodbine Road.
 Where else can you play whilst viewing the spectacular Southern Ocean.
 Some might say A ‘magical’ experience, befitting the name.
 The Port Fairy Golf course is an 18 hole natural links golf course that is listed in the top 100 golf courses in Australia.

 If you are after bike riding, it is home to the Port Fairy to Koroit to Warrnambool Rail trail.
 A 37km flat rail trail that ranges from Dirt, gravel and sealed sections.